taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 ## 6. The Optimal Strategy

-With greedy matching established, I can compute the optimal 0/1/2-move strategy by backward induction on the reduced state space $(n,k)$ with $0 \le k \le \min(n,M)$.
+With greedy matching established, I can compute the optimal strategy by backward induction.
+The state space is $(n,k)$ where $n$ is the number of pairs left and $k \le \min(n,M)$ is the number of card positions currently in shared memory.
+At each state, the player chooses between three moves (pass, flip one new card, or flip two new cards) and picks whichever yields the highest expected payoff.

-I write $e_{n,k}$ for the value of state $(n,k)$ to the player to move.
-Positive means the current player is favoured; negative means the opponent is.
-The three candidate moves (0-move, 1-move, 2-move) each produce a formula for the expected value; the player picks the best one.
+I write $e_{n,k}$ for the value of state $(n,k)$ to the player whose turn it is.
+Positive means the current player is ahead; negative means the opponent is.

-The boundary conditions are: $e_{0,0}=0$ (no cards left), and $e_{n,n}=n$ whenever $n \le M$ (all remaining pairs are known, so the current player sweeps them).
+The base cases are straightforward: $e_{0,0}=0$ (no cards left, no points to gain), and $e_{n,n}=n$ whenever $n \le M$ (every remaining pair is known, so the current player takes them all).

-**Observation convention.** A card enters working memory only if its outcome is not resolved immediately.
-If you flip a card and it completes a pair, whether by matching the first card you flipped (lucky match) or by matching a singleton the opponent recognises (auto-take), the pair is taken on the spot and neither card of the pair needs to be stored for future recall.
-Only cards whose fate remains unresolved occupy a memory slot.
-This matters at the boundary $k=M$: a lucky match after one eviction leaves $M-1$ old singletons in memory, not $M-2$.
+**Observation convention.** When does a flipped card enter working memory?
+Only when its outcome is *unresolved*.
+If a card completes a pair the moment it is revealed, whether by matching the first card (lucky match) or a singleton the opponent recognises (auto-take), the pair is removed immediately and neither card needs to be stored for future recall.
+Only unresolved cards occupy a memory slot.
+This convention matters at the boundary $k=M$: a lucky match after one eviction leaves $M-1$ old singletons in memory, not $M-2$.

-### 6.1 The three moves ($k < M$)
+### 6.1 The three moves (when memory is not full, $k < M$)

 Let $p = k/(2n-k)$ be the probability that a newly flipped card matches one already in memory, and let $q = 1-p$.

 - **0-move (pass):** flip two cards you already know don't match.
 Nothing changes; the opponent inherits the same state.
 Value: $0$.
 Only legal when $k \ge 2$.
 - **1-move:** flip one new card.
 If it matches a remembered card (prob $p$), take the pair and play again from $(n{-}1, k{-}1)$.
 If not (prob $q$), waste your second flip on a card you already know, and the opponent faces $(n, k{+}1)$.
 - **2-move:** flip one new card.
 If it matches a remembered card, take the pair.
-If not, flip a second new card.
-This second card leads to one of three outcomes.
+If not, flip a second new card, which leads to one of three outcomes.

 <details markdown="1" class="notice">
 <summary>Full formulas for k < M</summary>